Foxinatel/COMS20012-Notes/csb.typ

 )

 *Changing Protection Level*
-- Sleeping beauty approach
-  - Wait for something to happens to wake up the kernel
-- Alarm clock approach
+#definitions(
+  columns: (1fr, 2fr),
-  - Set a timer that generate an interrupt when it finishes
+  [Sleeping beauty approach],[Wait for something to happens to wake up the kernel], [Alarm clock approach],[Set a timer that generate an interrupt when it finishes] )

 *System Calls*
 - Allows userspace programs to interact with the kernel
 - Defined by the API of the operating system

 *Traps*
-- An application does unintentionally something it should not
+- An application unintentionally does something it should not
   - Attempts to divide by 0
   - Attempts to access invalid memory
 - Any response directly affects the program that generated the trap